 Essential Tips for Diving in Komodo

-Gear Recommendations: Suit Up for Success
+Gear Recommendations Suit Up for Success

 Given Komodo’s varying water temperatures, divers are advised to use a 3mm to 5mm wetsuit, depending on personal preference and seasonal conditions.
 A reef hook is also recommended to help maintain your position in strong currents, ensuring a safe and enjoyable dive experience.
+But of course divers should carry or rent a dive computer, SMB and preferably a dive horn.

-Safety Precautions: Dive with Confidence
+Safety Precautions Dive with Confidence

 When scuba diving Komodo, always dive with a reputable operator and follow their guidelines to ensure a safe and enjoyable experience.
 Be aware of your limits, and don’t hesitate to communicate any concerns with your dive guide.
+We warmly recommend to book one of our Komodo Liveaboard or our very own Komodo Resort

-Planning a Dive Trip to Komodo: The Ultimate Adventure
+Planning a Dive Trip to Komodo The Ultimate Adventure

 When planning your dive trip to Komodo or especially your komodo diving liveaboard, consider factors such as seasonal marine life patterns, diving conditions, and personal preferences.